 Despite the existence of supposedly ‘compartmentalized’ trading blocs and free trade areas like NAFTA, EU, ECOWAS, SADC, etc, the rate of globalization has sped up significantly in the past decade.

 This is due to boundless advances in information technology as accurately predicted by Neoclassical Growth Theory.

-Information technology has now given us, investors, and businesses of all economic class, race, and gender, valuable new tools to identify and engage in economic activity.
+Information technology has now given us valuable new tools to identify and engage in economic activity.